Student Debt Resources

 Information on the Student Loan Landscape

-Updated January 2026
+Updated July 2026

 While the student loan landscape continues to be chaotic, and some proposed changes are held up in the courts, there are a LOT of changes taking effect in 2026.
 For example:

-- Starting Jan 1, 2026: Income Driven Repayment (IDR) forgiveness will be taxable
+- Starting Jan 1, 2026: Income Driven Repayment (IDR) forgiveness will be taxable.

 NPR has a good article to get you up to date: Federal student loans are changing.
 Here’s what to expect in 2026.
 To stay current on federal student loan information, check out the Student Loan Borrower Resource Center, managed by the Student Debt Crisis, as well as their general resource page, which has a wealth of information, fact sheets, and videos on a variety of student debt topics.